The Liver Birds

-Outline
+Premise

 The series charted the ups and downs of two "dolly birds" sharing a flat on Liverpool's Huskisson Street, concentrating on the two young single women's dealings with boyfriends, work, parents and each other.
 Dressed in the best 1970s fashions, they looked for romance in a loose female equivalent of The Likely Lads.

+History

 The pilot and Series 1 starred Pauline Collins as Dawn and Polly James as Beryl Hennessey.
 In Series 2, Nerys Hughes debuted as Sandra Hutchinson, replacing Dawn for the rest of the programme's run.
-The Beryl-and-Sandra pairing is generally regarded as the programme's best period.
 Beryl was the more 'common' one, while Sandra was soft-spoken and more refined, due to the influence of her snobbish, overbearing mother (Mollie Sugden).

 Carla Lane drew on her own mother for the character – "Mrs Hutchinson, I think she was my mother.
 I'm sure she was my mother".
 Beryl's 'common' mother (the Hennesseys live in Bootle, a working class district north of the city) was played by Sheila Fay.
 Future Emmerdale actor Elizabeth Estensen as Carol Boswell replaced Beryl from Series 5 onwards.

 The title comes from the name given to two sculpted birds perched on top of the Royal Liver Building at Pier Head in the city of Liverpool.
 Michael Mills, who commissioned the series, came up with the title, although it was initially disliked by Carla Lane.
-The Scaffold – a pop group whose line-up included John Gorman, later of Tiswas fame, and poet Roger McGough – sang the title song.
+The Scaffold – a pop group whose line-up comprised John Gorman, later of Tiswas fame, poet Roger McGough, and Mike McCartney – sang the title song.